 - Triamcinolone (Nasacort Allergy 24 Hour)

-For people who are bothered by the feeling of liquid running down their throats or the taste of the above, there are two aerosol formulas:
+For people who are bothered by the feeling of liquid running down their throats or the unpleasant taste of these sprays, there are two aerosol formulas:

 - Beclomethasone (Qnasl)

 - Ciclesonide (Zetonna)